Code-Institute-Submissions/CobraKai/README.md

 4. I want a form which is easy to use where i can sign up for lessons
 5. I want to be able to return to the homepage quickly and easily
 6. I need to have a contact telephone number and address
+7. I want to visit the social media pages for various different platforms

 As a returning customer I want:
 1. To see the times and dates of upcoming classes
 2. Updated photographs from recent classes and competitions
-3. If i want to cancel my membership, I want to do this quickly and easily all online
-4. I need to have a contact telephone number
+3. I need to have a contact telephone number

 As a parent of customers I need:
 1. To know the instructors are qualified and trustworthy